 Bellreguard is located in the province of Valencia, 75km south from Valencia City and 3 km from Gandia.
-Bellreguard is situated in the district of the Safor.
+If you fly into Valencia there is a train to Gandia and a bus route from the train station in Gandia to Bellreguard.

 The nearest train station is located in Gandia town.
 Gandia runs a daily service to Valencia.